Problem trying to download very large data sets

 Chris Jones reports that attempts to move very large data files from Metacat to

 Morpho often apparently 'hang' after several hundred kilobytes has been transferred.

-#1 Updated by Dan Higgins over 16 years ago
+#1 Updated by Dan Higgins almost 20 years ago

 I created a new data package containing one of the PISCO large CODAR data files